 Observations during simulations

-Situational awareness is tested by questioning participants about the relative start speed, colour and course changes.
+Situational awareness is tested by questioning participants about the relative start speed, color and course changes.
 The participants focused on possible future risks.
 Speed estimations did

 102 CHAPTER 11.
 DESIGN EVALUATION

-they often base on normal behaviour for different ship types, instead of taking the speed vector into account.
+they often base on normal behavior for different ship types, instead of taking the speed vector into account.

 The first case is the crossing situation at the North-Sea.
 The situation was implemented in such a way, that the container ship was the slowest, and tanker the fastest.
-As can be seen in figure 11.6 did the participants think the opposite, which can be explained by the usual speed of different vessels.
+As can be seen in figure 11.6 did the participants think the opposite, that can be explained by the usual speed of different vessels.
 A large container ship (Emma Maersk) usually goes the fastest, the smaller general cargo vessel a bit slower (Astrorunner), and the tanker (Gulf Valour) is often the slowest.
 Thus opposite to how the scenario was set-up.
-Between the two test-group, protocol and no-communication was there no difference.
+Between the two test-group, protocol and no-communication no sginifcant difference is noticed.

 Figure 11.6: Estimation of relative start speed at North Sea (protocol vs no-communication)